 Tip: Don’t worry about if you stimulate the g-spot or the deep-spot, and don’t worry about the exact locations of these spots.

 Just do this: Insert two fingers half way or all the way inside the vagina.
 Then press against the front wall.
-Use the pads of our fingers, not the tips of your fingers.
-Now you’re doing it correctly.
+Use the pads of your fingers, not the tips.

 This is especially important when you want your partner to squirt, since female ejaculate can’t exit the urethra if there’s constant pressure against the g-spot.
 That’s why women rarely squirt during intercourse, even if they’ve a g-spot orgasm.